 Dynatrace provides security on a number of levels in both the Recorder and the underlying scripts that are recorded by the tool.

-Ability to download the Recorder is controlled in the same fashion as access to the Dynatrace Portals.
+Ability to download the Recorder is controlled in the same fashion as access to the Synthetic Classic Portal.
 A user must be properly entitled/authorized before they are able to download the Recorder.

 Scripts are recorded and stored in an XML-based scripting language.
 Within the script, specific calls to the site being monitored are obfuscated.
 The obfuscated calls (as shown below) provide an additional layer of security, ensuring that all access to a customer‟s site through the Dynatrace Performance Network is encoded.
 This includes obfuscating any and all test logins, passwords, and values.